GloriaMambelli/FirstRepositoryGloriaMambelli/README.md

 # FirstRepositoryGloriaMambelli
-This is my first repository created during GitHubVerona2022
+This is my first repository created during the seminar "GitHub per l’Informatica Umanistica" (Verona, 2022)